 We can now reformulate the question with which this essay began as “How can we integrate as many people as possible into this complex societal web, so that each person is able to perform work that satisfies one and enables one to acquire the things one needs and wants in order to live a meaningful life?”

 The development and presentation of the correct theory of human behaviour is obviously an important step in answering this question.
 In the past, when people were guided by false theories of human behaviour and development, such as philosophy, Platonism, communism, behaviourism, psychoanalysis, and economics, a very great many mistakes were made.
 Plato mistakenly believed that human beings have intellectual faculties, which it is the duty of educators to develop, so that they can then venture into the world and perform the work for which they are best suited.
 But Plato completely neglected the important topic of human motivation, or the desire to do certain kinds of work, which oversight on his part has had profoundly negative effects on literally billions of children who have been miseducated the Platonic way.
 The communists mistakenly believed that they could refashion society according to their erroneous beliefs about human behaviour.
 Neither the philosophers, communists, behaviourists, psychoanalysts, pedagogues, economists, or the many other theorists of human behaviour understood where our desires come from: human desires, as well as human competence, result from observing people doing something regularly from a young age.
-This is what I mean when I speak of the Inclusive Society: all people, especially children, must be allowed to observe people working if they are to be motivated to perform that kind of work and be able to perform it well.
+This is what I mean when I speak of the Inclusive Society: all people, especially children, must be allowed to observe people working if they are to be motivated to perform those kinds of work and be able to perform them well.

 There are many barriers to achieving the Inclusive Society, including prejudice, selfishness, the continued adherence to false theories like the aforementioned ones, and competition.
 So long as people mistakenly believe that competition is always good, or that it is an innate and therefore unavoidable feature of human societies and of life in general, they will be unwilling to share their knowledge, skills, and work with others.
-It is only by correcting these mistaken beliefs, and by overcoming these innate human tendencies, that we will be able to create a society in which all people can find their place, and the dreams and aspirations of many of our ancestors for a better, more just, more equitable, and fairer society will at last be achieved, rather than remain a distant and unrealized dream.
+It is only by correcting these mistaken beliefs, and by overcoming these strong human tendencies, that we will be able to create a society in which all people can find their place, and the dreams and aspirations of many of our ancestors for a better, more just, more equitable, and fairer society will at last be achieved, rather than remain a distant and unrealized dream.

 In a capitalist society, the tendency is for this economic model of exchange to become more and more generalized and widespread, in the sense that it pervades non-economic areas of behaviour, such as personal relationships, by making people regard these relationships as a form of exchange, such as of pleasure, status, time, companionship, prestige, or some other feature that is valued by its members.
 Based on the spread of the model of economic exchange, economists like Gary Becker have incorrectly used economic principles to try and explain people’s non-economic behaviours, such as marriage, friendship, and raising children.

 This explains why the feminists’ demand that women should be paid for the housework they do is mistaken, since no one asked them to do this work.
 In a money economy, only those products and services that are demanded by others have a monetary value.
 Hence, if anyone should pay for these useful services, it is the husbands and children of these women, since they are the ones who directly benefit from this work.
-Of course, in such non-monetary exchanges, the assumption, which is not always valid, is that this work will be remunerated in other ways.
+Of course, in such non-monetary exchanges, the assumption, which is not always valid, is that this work will be remunerated by the beneficiaries in other ways.

 Of course, I am most certainly not saying that all those who engage in illegal activities are victims of exclusion.
 There are many who do so because the income or profits from such activities are considerably higher than the income they could earn by doing legal kinds of work for which they are qualified.